-- you should know the difference between a function returning something and function printing something to the screen; you should be able to write functions that can do either, depending on what is specified. - you should know the difference between a function accepting something as a parameter and a function prompting a user for input (and then reading in such input); you should be able to write functions that can do either, depending on what's specified. - you should know the difference between an expression and a statement; you should know how a statement is terminated in C++. - Given a function header, you should know how to then write a "legal" call to that function; - If a function is a void function, how is it called? - If a function accepts no parameters, how is it called? - If a function returns a value, how is it (typically) called? - If a function expects one or more parameters, how is it called? - What statement is used to perform interactive input into a C++ program?
-What statement is used to perform interactive or screen output from a C++ program? - Be prepared to give the precise output of fragments of C++ code; you should be comfortable knowing how cout will "behave" with endl's, literals, and other expressions. - You may also be expected to modify existing code, add to existing code, and/or correct erroneous code.
+- you should know the difference between a function returning something and function printing something to the screen; you should be able to write functions that can do either, depending on what is specified. - you should know the difference between a function accepting something as a parameter and a function prompting a user for input (and then reading in such input); you should be able to write functions that can do either, depending on what's specified. - you should know the difference between an expression and a statement; you should know how a statement is terminated in C++. - Given a function header, you should know how to then write a "legal" call to that function; - If a function is a void function, how is it called? - If a function accepts no parameters, how is it called? - If a function returns a value, how is it (typically) called? - If a function expects one or more parameters, how is it called? - how can you just compile a C++ function at the cs-server command line?
+Given all of the files involved in a C++ program, how can you link and load and create a C++ executable for that program? - what function must be included in a C++ program? what is one of the accepted headers for this function?
+Given course style standards, what is this function expected to return?

-- know what an algorithm is; you know what pseudocode is. - you are expected to be comfortable with C++ string literals (anything written within double quotes); - although you now know that you CAN declare a string variable by using either the type string (for the standard string class, along with #include <string>) or char [size] (for the old-style C string), I will avoid requiring you to use this on the final examination. - note that C++ string literals are old-style C strings, but can be assigned to string variables (C++ will convert them as part of the assignment).
+- What statement is used to perform interactive input into a C++ program?
+What statement is used to perform interactive or screen output from a C++ program? - Be prepared to give the precise output of fragments of C++ code; you should be comfortable knowing how cout will "behave" with endl's, literals, and other expressions. - I could give you a "grid" of squares, and ask you to write out precisely what would be displayed, 1 character per square, to see if you know; - You may also be expected to modify existing code, add to existing code, and/or correct erroneous code. - you are expected to be comfortable with C++ string literals (anything written within double quotes); - you should be able to declare both new-style C++ string variables (string, and #include <iostream>) and old-style C-strings (char[size], as parameter char) - note that C++ string literals are old-style C strings, but can be assigned to string variables (C++ will convert them as part of the assignment).
 However, passing them as parameters is another matter...! (sigh!) - the char type - how do you write a char literal? - how do you declare a variable of type char? - you should be able to write a function that takes a char parameter; you should be able to write a function that returns a value of type char.
 You should be able to declare a variable of type char, and should be able to set a char variable's value appropriately.